"RuPaul’s Drag Race" Disqualifies Contestant Over Alleged Sexual Misconduct & Catfishing

 VH1 released a statement regarding Gugliemelli's release on Friday that says: "In light of recent developments and Sherry Pie's statement, Sherry Pie has been disqualified from RuPaul's Drag Race."

-On March 4, an actor named Ben Shimkus posted a lengthy status detailing his history with Gugliemelli, with whom he attended the same musical theatre program at SUNY Cortland in New York.
+On 4th March, an actor named Ben Shimkus posted a lengthy status detailing his history with Gugliemelli, with whom he attended the same musical theatre course at SUNY Cortland in New York.

 Shimkus recalled being told by a friend to reach out to an "Allison Mossey" to discuss a role in a new play.
 He explained that his contact with Mossey began with discussions about rehearsals, but became uncomfortable when Mossey asked him to audition via video for the role.